armhold/z2ll/README.md

-# z2ll

-Quick command line tool for looking up lat,long for a given zip code.
+# z2ll - a quick command line tool for looking up lat,long for a given zip code.

-Zipcodes database courtesy of [federalgovernmentzipcodes.us](http://federalgovernmentzipcodes.us)

 ## Installation